esphome/esphome-docs/components/lock/index.rst

 ================

 .. seo::
-    :description: Instructions for setting up generic lockss in ESPHome.
+    :description: Instructions for setting up generic locks in ESPHome.
     :image: folder-open.svg

 The ``lock`` domain includes all platforms that should function like a lock